Cerulean-Shield/.github/profile/README.md

 ### Problem Domain

 Our team has been contracted to serve as the Blue Team for a one-time adversary emulation engagement.
 The CTO is concerned with the  is concerned with the security posture of the company's cloud systems, after having already experienced sensitive data exposure as a result of misconfiguration of an employee's instance.
 Our Blue Team is responible for monitoring the defensive systems and making meaningful improvements to threat detection capabilities.
+In order to create a productive learning experience for both teams, the Rules of Engagement prevented Cerulean Shield from responding to incidents as they occured.

 <br>